oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Task 1: Build a Warehouse Alert Summary Report

-The Assistant goes beyond simple filtering.
-It can apply control breaks, aggregates, highlights, charts, and saved reports - all from conversational prompts.
-In this task, you will build a complete Warehouse Alert Summary report step by step, demonstrating how the Assistant interprets multi-action requests and layers report configurations incrementally without resetting between prompts.
+Like Search with AI, the Assistant can use natural language to configure Interactive Reports.
+In this task, you will use the conversational panel to build a complete Warehouse Alert Summary report step by step, applying control breaks, aggregates, highlights, charts, and saved reports through follow-up prompts.
+This shows how report configurations can be layered incrementally without resetting between each request.

 1. Remove any existing filter chips and click **Assistant** to open the right-side chat panel for the Interactive Report.